 Working the Mojave with an Eye toward Mars: Use of Analog Sites in and Near Death Valley

-By now it is abundantly clear that Mars at one point was very Earth like with Rain, Rivers and Lakes.
+By now it is abundantly clear that Mars at one point was very Earth-like, with rain, rivers and lakes.
 As the planet evolved, it changed into the dry environment we see today.
-In Death Valley and the Mojave, we see that a similar chain of events that occurred: A wet environment that became dry over time.
+In Death Valley and the Mojave, we see that a similar chain of events has occurred: A wet environment that became dry over time.
 In this presentation, Dr. Luther Beegle of the Jet Propulsion Laboratory, will discuss similarities between Mars and sites within Death Valley and the Mojave, and the importance of utilizing analogs for both science and technology activities.

 Luther Beegle (Jet Propulsion Laboratory, JPL) is a research scientist and the deputy section manager of the Planetary Science section at JPL.
 Dr. Beegle is science team member of the Mars Science Laboratory where he is a Surface Sampling System (SSS) Scientist.
-As a member of the SSS team, he works with the entire science team to identify suitable high valued targets that can be acquired, processed and delivered to the scientific instruments.
+As a member of the SSS team, he works with the entire science team to identify suitable high-value targets that can be acquired, processed, and delivered to the scientific instruments.
 He has developed instruments to detect and characterize organic molecules, one of which has been proposed to the next Mars mission that is scheduled to launch in 2020.
-This instrument is designed to characterize samples for caching and eventual return to earth as part of future mars sample return.
+This instrument is designed to characterize samples for caching and eventual return to Earth as part of a future Mars sample return.

 |2:15 pm - 2:50 pm||